sonet/silverstripe-vagrant/README.md

 composer update
 ```

-Alternatively just checkout your project repository into the above directory.
+Alternatively checkout your project repository into the above directory.

 After the above steps have been completed the SilverStripe installer or your site is going to be available at: http://localhost:4567